 - If using, add a few drops of Sriracha Sauce and combine well.

 - Turn off the heat, sprinkle in the cooled fried garlic, toss once more, and serve hot!

-Dark Soy Sauce Brands are not typically gluten-free.
-To replicate dark soy sauce, add some molasses or dark brown sugar to a gluten-free tamari soy sauce (such as San-J) to thicken and sweeten it.
+Gluten-Free - Dark Soy Sauce Brands are not typically gluten-free.
+To replicate dark soy sauce, add some molasses or dark brown sugar to a gluten-free tamari soy sauce (such as San-J) to thicken and sweeten it if needed.